 Origami

-Keywords: origami, paper folding, supplementary angles, alternate angles
+Keywords: trigonometry, origami, paper folding, supplementary angles, alternate angles

-When we hear the word origami, we probably first imagine a paper model in the shape of an animal or a boat.
-These simple shapes often serve as the first step into the fascinating world of paper folding.
-But there are also origami that take several hours or even days of skilful work.
+When we hear the word origami, we usually picture a simple paper model shaped like an animal or a boat.
+These simple shapes often serve as an entry point into the fascinating world of paper folding.
+However, there are also origami creations that require several hours—or even days—of meticulous work.

-What is fascinating, is that the principle of folding as we know it from origami is also found in the nature around us and in ourselves.
-A flower’s bud gradually opening up, the gently unfolding wings of insects hidden under elytron (hardened forewings), the complex structure of human DNA, or the walls of the large intestine, all use principles similar to those found in origami.
-The ability of materials and structures to “fold” and “unfold” as needed is one of the basic building blocks of life.
+What’s truly fascinating is that the principles of folding, as we know them from origami, appear not only in the paper art itself but also in nature—both around us and within us.
+A flower bud gradually opening up, the gently unfolding wings of insects hidden beneath elytra (hardened forewings), the complex structure of human DNA, or the walls of the large intestine—all of these use principles similar to those found in origami.
+The ability of materials and structures to “fold” and “unfold” as needed is one of the fundamental building blocks of life.

-In recent years, origami has experienced a real boom, not only as a hobby for paper lovers, but also in many artistic and scientific fields.
-It has influenced architects, furniture designers, artists and scientists.
-Origami has thus transformed from a mere art of paper folding into a tool that helps shape the future.
+In recent years, origami has experienced a true renaissance—not only as a hobby for paper enthusiasts but also in many artistic and scientific fields.
+It has influenced architects, furniture designers, artists and scientists alike.
+Origami has thus evolved from a simple art of paper folding into a tool that helps shape the future.

 Figure 1.
 On the left is an example of an incorrect solution, on the right is an example of a correct solution